elhajouji5/PHP-MVC/README.md

 ## Description
-This repo is for a global purpose, just pull it, install docker & docker-compose on your machine, and starting building your application following the MVC standard without including any package
+This repo is for a global purpose, just pull it, install docker & docker-compose on your machine, and start building your application following the MVC standard without including any package

 Here I didn't take care of the frontend(Views) because the purpose of <br>
 this application is to build an API.<br>